FlareSolverr: A Complete Guide to Bypass Cloudflare (2025)

 Output

-The easiest and recommended approach for setting up FlareSolverr is through a Docker container since the Chromium browser is included within the image.
-However, you can also configure Prowlarr and Jackett to that end.
+The easiest and most recommended approach to set up FlareSolverr is through a Docker container since the Chromium browser is with the image.
+However, you can also configure Prowlarr or Jackett.

 For this tutorial, we'll show you the FlareSolverr Docker setup.

-To check if Docker is installed correctly, enter the following command prompt in your terminal:
+To check if you've installed Docker correctly, enter the following command prompt in your terminal:

 docker

-Second, start the Docker engine by double-clicking on the Docker Desktop icon, and you'll be ready to integrate FlareSolverr.
-You may need to update or install Windows Subsystem for Linux (WSL) in Windows.
+Start the Docker engine by double-clicking on the Docker Desktop icon, and you'll be ready to integrate FlareSolverr.

-Next, download FlareSolverr from the Docker hub by running the following command in your terminal or Command Prompt:
+Next, download FlareSolverr from the Docker hub by running the following command in your terminal:

 Terminal